bluz71/bluz71.github.io/_posts/2018-06-07-ripgrep-fd-command-line-search-tools.md

 Like ripgrep, fd is also written in [Rust](https://www.rust-lang.org) and likewise has [excellent performance](https://github.com/sharkdp/fd#benchmark).
-Note, I am lead to believe that ripgrep and fd do share some code.
+Note, I am led to believe that ripgrep and fd do share some code.

 Programmer-friendliness is provided by the following niceties: